2405-team3/paisley/README.md

 sudo systemctl start celery.service
 ```

-To test that either service is running, use `sudo systemctl status test.service` or `sudo systemctl status celery.service`.
+To test that either service is running, use `sudo systemctl status test.service` or `sudo systemctl status celery.service` (press `q` to exit).

 To stop either service, use `sudo systemctl stop test.service` or `sudo systemctl stop celery.service`.